Date last modified: 28 November 2018

 Before applying for a benefit or payment with a NARWP, phone Centrelink International Services on 131 673, select option 2, to confirm you are an Australian resident for Centrelink purposes.

-Your local Centrelink office may decline your application and insist you serve the entire two-year NARWP on your permanent visa.
-Even if you can prove you lived here for at least two years at some time before 26 February 2001, or have recently completed the remainder of the NARWP on your permanent visa.
+Your local Centrelink office may decline your application and insist you serve the entire NARWP on your permanent visa.
+Even if you can prove you lived in Australia before 26 February 2001, and have recently completed the remainder of the NARWP on your permanent visa.

 What to do if your application is declined